codac-team/pyIbex/doc/source/quickstart.md

 ## Inclusion Functions

-Ibex-lib provides a very powerful framework to build *inclusion function*.
+Ibex-lib provides a framework to build *inclusion function*.
 See http://www.ibex-lib.org/doc/tutorial.html#functions

 With *pyibex*, functions are only defined with strings.
 First arguments define variables while the last one represents the expression of the function.